How Does That Make You Feel?

 A Note on Emotions and Relationships

 Learning about your meta-emotions, or how you feel about feelings, is especially important when you are in any sort of relationship.
-If partners feel different about the importance of feelings, this can be the source of much relational conflict and hurt.
-If both partners try to push away their feelings, eventually the relationship will stop being a safe space which may lead to a relationship crisis.
+If partners feel differently about the importance of feelings, this can be the source of much relational conflict and hurt.
+If both partners try to push away their feelings, eventually, the relationship will stop being a safe space, which may lead to a relationship crisis.
 If both partners are too dependent on feelings, it is likely that the relationship is characterized by intense and uncontrolled arguments.
-If you and your partner need to get on the same page about emotions, or learn how to create a healthier relationship around emotions, be sure to reach out.
-Call our care specialist who can give you more information about couples counseling and the different therapists at Center for Integrative Change who would love to help you on your journey or book an appointment online.
+If you and your partner need to get on the same page about emotions or learn how to create a healthier relationship around emotions, be sure to reach out.
+Call our care specialist, who can give you more information about couples counseling and the different therapists at the Center for Integrative Change who would love to help you on your journey, or book an appointment online.

 About The Author